 Penn Brewery, which primarily features German-style beers at its historical North Side location, and has for more than 30 years now, releases its Nut Roll Ale each fall.
 This semi-sweet nut brown ale spiced with cinnamon and vanilla is sure to comfort you on a chilly night.
-Try it at the brewery or find it in many retail locations.
+Find it at the brewery or in many retail locations.

 East End Brewing Company’s Snow Melt, a rich, roasty winter ale, is one of many styles the 16-year-old brewery located in the city’s East End offers.
 Order it or many of their other beers for pick-up or delivery online.

-Want a safe and savory dining experience or delicious take options with a wide array of beer options?
-In the heart of the city – in Pittsburgh’s Strip District – try the spent grain chicharrones while sipping on a crisp lager at Cinderlands Warehouse, a less than two-year-old brewery and restaurant that occupies an old Spaghetti Warehouse location.
+Looking for delicious eats to go with a wide array of beer options?
+In the heart of the city – in Pittsburgh’s Strip District – enjoy the spent grain chicharrones and a crisp lager from Cinderlands Warehouse, a less than two-year-old brewery and restaurant that occupies an old Spaghetti Warehouse location.

 You’ll also find two great options in Pittsburgh’s South Hills.

 Order locally sourced food from the diverse menu at Mindful Brewing and quaff on ales or lagers from its expansive beer list.
-In warmer months, check out the spacious outdoor seating area they’ve fashioned right next to the Castle Shannon brewery.
 A short drive away sits Spoonwood Brewing.
 Grab a stacked burger or a wood-fired pizza to go with specialty canned options like Carol of the Shells, an imperial stout with cinnamon and vanilla.

-With three rivers, dozens of bridges and miles of rolling hills, Pittsburgh is known for the diverse and welcoming neighborhoods as well as the surrounding boroughs.
-Many local breweries have made these special neighborhoods home.
+With three rivers, dozens of bridges and miles of rolling hills, our region is known for its welcoming neighborhoods and boroughs.
+Many local breweries have made these special places home.